 Lima woman pleads guilty to statutory rape

 Dec.
-22—LIMA — A Lima woman pleaded guilty to unlawful sexual conduct with a minor on Thursday morning.
+23—LIMA — A Lima woman pleaded guilty to unlawful sexual conduct with a minor on Thursday morning.

 Sonya Gage, 28, pleaded guilty to the third-degree felony in exchange for the dismissal of a misdemeanor disseminating matter harmful matter to juveniles charge.
 According to court documents, on or about July 6 through July 10, Gage engaged in sexual conduct with a 15-year-old.